Malaysia calls The 1975’s Matt Healy ‘extremely rude’ over same-sex kiss

 “I am sorry if that offends you and you’re religious and it’s part of your f***ing government, but your government are a bunch of f***ing r*****s and I don’t care anymore.
 If you push, I am going to push back.
 I am not in the f***ing mood, I’m not in the f***ing mood,” he added.

-Healy’s mother, the actress Denise Welch, appeared to praise the singer’s stance in a tweet which read: “He’s my son,” followed by a rainbow flag emoji.
+Healy’s mother, the actress Denise Welch, appeared to praise the singer’s stance in a tweet that read: “He’s my son,” followed by a rainbow flag emoji.

 Good Vibes, the organisers of the festival, said in a statement that the band’s set was stopped due to “non-compliance with local performance guidelines”.